Jako/RememberThis/docs/usage.md

 | rememberthis.count | The count of added elements in the list                                                                                                                                                                                  |
 | rememberthis.hash  | The hash of the saved list in the database.
 The RememberThisList snippet can be triggered by the request parameter `rememberthis` containing this hash.
 That way remembered lists can be mailed to other users.          |

+### RememberThisClear (FormIt hook)

+The FormIt hook clears the list and can be used as one of the last entries in the FormIt hook list.

 ### System Settings

 RememberThis uses the following system settings in the namespace `rememberthis`.